powerjg/learning_gem5/part3/fs_config.rst

 Additionally, we set a few parameters that are passed to the kernel at boot time.

 * ``earlyprintk=ttyS0``: This enable the kernel output to be directed to the serial terminal.
-We will discuss how to connect to the serial terminal <running-full-system>.
+We will discuss how to connect to the serial terminal later in :ref:`running-full-system`.
 * ``console=ttyS0``: Direct all output that would be to the console to the serial terminal.
 * ``lpj=7999923``: This is a serial output setting.
 * ``root=/dev/hda1``: The partition and disk that holds the root directory (``/``).